AviatrixSystems/Docs/HowTos/openvpn_fqdn.rst

    1. This solution needs the function "Full Tunnel Mode" be enabled on Aviatrix OpenVPN Gateway.
    2. For Aviatrix OpenVPN GW scalability topology, any new Aviatrix OpenVPN gateways need to be added in the same AZ.
+   3. PBR function and other OpenVPN functions can be modified on the page "OpenVPN® -> Edit Config" after Aviatrix OpenVPN GW is launced. `Aviatrix OpenVPN® FAQs <https://docs.aviatrix.com/HowTos/openvpn_faq.html>`_

 2.2.c Create an OpenVPN® user
 ------------------------------------------------------------